Valid plane trees: Combinatorial models for RNA secondary structures with Watson-Crick base pairs: How many sequences are valid?

 \section{How many sequences are valid?}

-This last section enumerates the total number of primary sequences that have any valid plane trees at all and proves that they are extremely unusual, in the sense that the ratio of the number of these primary sequences to all words in $2n$ letters over the alphabet approaches zero as $n$ increases.
+This last section enumerates the total number of primary sequences that have {\em any} valid plane trees.
+These sequences are extremely unusual, in the sense that the ratio of sequences that are valid in a fixed alphabet approaches zero as sequence length increases.

-Our main tool comes from Corollary \ref{cor: characterize T_0}: every primary sequence $P$ corresponds to exactly one labeled tree with no valid local moves of type 2, namely the tree produced by the greedy algorithm.
-Thus we may count the number of valid primary sequences by counting the number of labeled plane trees with no type-$2$ local moves.
+Our main tool comes from Corollary \ref{cor: characterize T_0}: every primary sequence $P$ corresponds to at most one labeled tree with no valid local moves of type 2, namely the tree {$T_0$} produced by the greedy algorithm.
+Thus we may count the number of valid primary sequences by counting the number of labeled plane trees with no type $2$ local moves.

-\begin{lemma} Every plane tree $T$ is the output $T_0(P)$ of the greedy algorithm for some valid sequence $P$. \end{lemma} \begin{proof} Given a plane tree $T$, label the edges adjacent to the root with any complementary pair from the alphabet.
-Each edge not adjacent to the root has a parent edge.
+\begin{lemma} Every plane tree $T$ is the output $T_0(P)$ of the greedy algorithm for some valid sequence $P$. \end{lemma} \begin{proof} Given a plane tree $T$, label the edges incident to the root with any complementary pair from the alphabet.
+Each edge not incident to the root has a parent edge.
 Starting from the edges adjacent to the root, label each edge so that it has no local move with its parent edge.
 Then the labeled tree $T$ has no local moves of type 2 and thus is the output $T_0(P)$ of the greedy algorithm for the sequence $P$ obtained by reading the labels on the half-edges. \end{proof} Note that a labeled tree generated by this procedure does not produce a tree with {\it no} local moves, only with none of type 2.
-For example if a plane tree has a vertex of degree $2m+1$ or more, there is always a local move; the process in the previous lemma ensures that it is a local move of type 1.
+For example if a plane tree has a vertex of degree $2m+1$ or more, there is always a local move; the process in the previous lemma simply ensures that it is a local move of type 1.

-We now enumerate valid sequences by counting labeled trees with no local moves of type 2. \begin{theorem} The number of valid primary sequences is
+We can enumerate valid sequences by counting labeled trees with no local moves of type 2. \begin{theorem} The number of valid primary sequences is

-where $C_{\lambda_i-1}$ is the $(\lambda_i-1)^{th}$ Catalan number. \end{theorem} \begin{proof} By the previous lemma, we can count the number of valid sequences by counting the number of plane trees with no local moves of type 2.
-We partition the set of plane trees based on the number of edges adjacent to the root and the size of the subtrees coming off of those edges.
+where $C_{\lambda_i-1}$ is the $(\lambda_i-1)^{th}$ Catalan number. \end{theorem} \begin{proof} By Lemma \ref{lemma: every greedy output attained} we can count the number of valid sequences by counting the number of plane trees with no local moves of type 2.
+We partition the set of plane trees based on the number of edges incident to the root and the size of the subtrees coming off of those edges.